xinghehaohan/NextPostgresSaaS/README.md

 3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
 4. `POSTGRES_URL`: Set this to your production database URL.
 5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

+## Deployment Instructions

+1. Clone the repository
+2. Copy `.env.example` to `.env`
+3. Set up your environment variables:
+   - For local development: Fill in the `.env` file
+   - For production: Add variables to your hosting platform

+## Environment Variables Required:
+- `POSTGRES_URL`: Your PostgreSQL connection string
+- `STRIPE_SECRET_KEY`: Your Stripe secret key
+- `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook secret
+- `BASE_URL`: Your application's base URL
+- `AUTH_SECRET`: A secure random string for authentication

+## Important Security Notes:
+- Never commit the `.env` file to version control
+- Use different API keys for development and production
+- For Stripe webhooks, create separate webhook endpoints for development and production